12 Best Free CRM Software (2020 Update)

 While they have paid-for versions, their free option is more than just a temporary trial offer for companies up to two users, so budding businesses and solo entrepreneurial ventures can use the CRM without watching the calendar.
 It allows for unlimited contacts and up to 100 MBs of document storage.
 The free version includes many of the core features including sales automation and customer service.

-There are also distinct management tools for both contacts, which updates in real time all relevant info and related tasks for contacts, vendors and suppliers; and leads, which aims to convert contacts into eventual sales.
+Free users will be able to access distinct management tools for both contacts, which updates in real time all relevant info and related tasks for contacts, vendors and suppliers; and leads, which aims to convert contacts into eventual sales.
 RSS also does reporting their own way, dividing up the action in two parts.

-First off, there’s ‘Listing reports’ for quick stats on simple questions like, “how many hits did we get this month?”
-Or you can formulate more complex questions.
+For one, there’s ‘Listing reports’ for quick stats on simple questions like, “how many hits did we get this month?” (you can formulate more complex questions too).
 Then there’s ‘Forecast reports’ which focus on expected sales numbers in a variety of time frames.

 For small businesses in the B2B game, RSS makes moving into the CRM zone a snap.